YangKCLab/social-media-analysis/docs/project.md

 - [CoVaxxy](https://osome.iu.edu/tools/covaxxy): A dashboard that visualizes the relationships between the COVID-19 vaccines and the social media data.
 - [DomainDemo](https://domaindemoexplorer.streamlit.app): A dashboard that visualizes the audience demographics of different web domains based on social media data.

+You can refer to the [Resources](resources.md#interactive-dashboards) page for pointers on frameworks and libraries for creating interactive dashboards.

 ## Example Project Ideas

 With the knowledge and skills learned in this course, students can develop their own project ideas.